weebney/webcamize/readme.md

 <br>

-Webcamize is designed to be as easy to use as possible:
+Webcamize is designed to be as easy to use as possible.
+Just plug in your camera, then run the script:

 ```console
 $ webcamize
 webcamize: Starting camera on /dev/video0
 ```

 In the vast majority of cases, that's all you'll need to do.
-You might be asked to enter your password for `modprobe` to enable the virtual loopback device.
+You might be asked to enter your password for `modprobe` to enable the video device.

-### Enabling Webcamize by Default
+### Enabling Webcamize on Startup

 First, [install webcamize](#installation)!
 Then, you can make webcamize run by default on startup with a systemd unit file included in this repository.
 Start by downloading the unit file into your unit files folder: